scalableinternetservices/ucsb_website/project2.md

 Uploaded files are to be saved into GCS using object names derived from the lower-case SHA256 hex digest of the file's contents.

-For example, the follow shows a file, `test.txt`, that has a SHA256 hex digest of `3fd48de5c648bce27acaa6ddda51f35a0c69f07075ac472a4347c66502bb0d48`:
+For example, the following shows a file, `test.txt`, that has a SHA256 hex digest of `3fd48de5c648bce27acaa6ddda51f35a0c69f07075ac472a4347c66502bb0d48`:

 ```sh